nextflow-io/patterns/process-per-csv-record/README.md

 }
 ```

-Note: the relative paths are resolved by the `file` function against the launching directory.
+Note: relative paths are resolved by the `file` function against the execution directory.
 In a real use case prefer absolute file paths.

 ## Run it